Male Mahadeshwara Wildlife Sanctuary

 Male Mahadeshwara Wildlife Sanctuary is a wildlife sanctuary in the Eastern Ghats and is located in the state of Karnataka in India.
 It is named after the presiding deity "Lord Male Mahadeshwara" of the famed Male Mahadeshwara Hills located within the sanctuary.
 The sanctuary lies in the Chamarajanagar district of Karnataka.
 It is at a distance of 140 km from Mysore and 210 km from Bangalore.

 Male Mahadeshwara Wildlife Sanctuary was established in 2013 with an area of 906.187 km2 out of the total area of 1224 km2.
 The sanctuary is pending notification as a tiger reserve.

 The sanctuary is part of a contiguous tiger habitat, located very close to the tri-junction of the states of Karnataka, Kerala and Tamil Nadu.
 The sanctuary has Cauvery Wildlife Sanctuary (Karnataka) to its North and East, Sathyamangalam Tiger Reserve (Tamil Nadu) to its South, and Biligirirangaswamy Temple Tiger Reserve (Karnataka) to its West.
+MM wildlife sanctuary has few anti poaching camps within its designated area.

 Flora

 The predominant forest type of the sanctuary is dry and moist deciduous forests.
-As per research reports published, Lantana has invaded substantial areas around Malai Mahadeshwara Hills.
+As per research reports published, Lantana has invaded substantial areas around Male Mahadeshwara Hills.